 God how I wish I understood how to get rid of grief.

-Jesus: I couldn’t understand, when I was a young boy, why people wouldn’t take care of themselves, that they would choose to become week, to become a victim.
+Jesus: I couldn’t understand, when I was a young boy, why people wouldn’t take care of themselves, that they would choose to become weak, to become a victim.
 It pulled on the fabric of the energy all around us and weighed people down.

 Jesus: I knew that’s not who I was.
 And I had access to all the voices that came before me.